 Mental Health Week.
 The name itself tells us of a difference in attitude between physical and mental well being – you will notice that we don’t have a physical health week.

-The reason for this is, I think, the secrecy and the stigma that still hands over the very idea of being ‘mentally unwell’.
+The reason for this is, I think, the secrecy and the stigma that still hangs over the very idea of being ‘mentally unwell’.
 It perhaps conjures up negative images of sufferers, when the reality is that they could actually look like the person sat next to you on the train, or a friend or a person you admire.
 It could look like Keith Flint or Robin Williams.

-Mental illness also can also provide feelings of guilt or weakness on the part of those it affects.
+According to the information given by a drug detox center, mental illness also can also provide feelings of guilt or weakness on the part of those it affects.
 Thoughts along the lines of ‘I’m sorry I’m like this’, ‘I’m sorry other people have to put up with me when I’m like this’ or ‘If I was stronger I would be able to deal with things better’ can make us feel worse and can feed a cycle of self recrimination and worsening illness.

 If we tell people we have a cold or if we hurt ourselves in an accident there are none of these attendant negative feelings associated with it.
 Yet we are as unable to stop the likes of depression or anxiety as we able are to stop getting a cold.

-This can lead to much more serious consequences for those caught up in these kind of health issues, it can stop people feeling able to discuss their illness.
+This can lead to much more serious consequences for those caught up in these kinds of health issues, it can stop people feeling able to discuss their illness.
 And this can in itself lead to feelings of isolation which can again worsen and deepen the whirlpool that we may feel is dragging us under.